amtcultist/things_to_remember/design_patterns/creational_patterns/factory_method.md

 Creational Design Pattern
 =========================

-## Factory method
+## Factory Method

-### Definition
-* Define an interface for creating an object, but let subclasses decide class to instantiate
-* Defining a virtual constructor, since it will create instances not by using a normal constructor (new keyword) but a method
+As a matter of facts, factory method commonly referred to both the method that create an instance, and the design pattern.

-### Example of a factory method:
+#### Example of a factory method:
 ```ts
 function createBMWCar(): Car {
   car: Car = new Car();